TheDigitalSpell/thedigitalspell.github.io/_posts/2017-03-27-colorcast_design_evolution_5.md

 categories: [ COLORCAST, Cocos, Funcional Design ]
 image: assets/images/posts/colorcast_evolution_5.png
 ---
-Welcome to the last edition of the series.
-After our days in Gamelab 2015 and Gamepolis 2015, several artists gave us tips about how to improve the game’s visuals.
-Some of the comments were contradictory, but all of them agreed on we needed improve the colors, make them unique to distinguish better the color scheme, tonality & shadows of the smart boxes needed a unification too.
+Greetings from the final installment of the series.
+Following our time at Gamelab and Gamepolis 2015, a number of artists offered us advice on how to make the game's graphics better.

+While some of the remarks were contradictory, everyone seemed to agree that the colors needed to be improved and made more distinctive in order to better define the color scheme.
+The tone and shadows of the smart boxes also needed to be unified.

-The tools that we used to resolve these issues were:
+We employed the following tools to address these problems:

-- [Paletton]() helped us to save a lot of time.
+- [Paletton](https://paletton.com) We saved a great deal of time because to this tool.

-- [Coolors]() helpful too but we used it less than paletton.
+- [Coolors](https://coolors.co/) Although we utilized it less frequently than paletton, it is still useful.

-We hope you enjoyed our Design Evolution series of COLORCAST free.
-Whether this can be helpful for you or just for entertainment, thanks for reading!
+We sincerely hope you enjoyed our COLORCAST Design Evolution series.

+**<em>Thank you for reading, whether you can use this or it's just for fun!</em>**